NatalieAleksandrova2026/ShopSphere_ua/report.md

 GROUP BY channel
 ORDER BY roi DESC;

--- 2.5 (п.
-5.5). Парето: розподіл виручки топ-5% клієнтів по 20 процентильних групах (з регіоном)
+-- 2.5 (Abschn.
+5.5).
+Pareto: Umsatzverteilung der Top-5-%-Kunden in 20 Perzentilgruppen (mit Region)
 WITH customer_totals AS (
     SELECT
         o.customer_id                    AS customer_id,